Gender inequality in Egypt: Female genital mutilation (FGM)

 Female genital mutilation, also called female circumcision, involves removal of some or all of a female's genitalia.
 More severe – and far less common – forms involve complete removal of the genitals and sewing up of the vagina until only a very small hole remains for urine and menstrual blood vacate.
 FGM is commonplace in Egypt, with an estimated 90-97% of women undergoing some version of the procedure.
 The practice is deeply engrained in the culture and predates both Christianity and Islam.
 Its main purpose is to preserve chastity, though its social function is very complicated.
 FGM is seen by all major international human rights organizations as a violation of a woman's bodily integrity and sexual health.

 Numbers of circumcised females decrease in lower age brackets.
 Among all females surveyed in a 2011 study of over 15,000 individuals, 75.5% of women aged 10–29 report being circumcised.
 The practice appears to be more common in rural areas where 83.7% of females have experienced FGM.
 While these numbers are lower than older age brackets, they are largely consistent with the 10- to 29-year-old group surveyed in an identical 2008 study.
 This would suggest that any decline in practice has slowed significantly or stagnated.
 The same study showed the majority of respondents, both male and female, believed that circumcision was necessary for girls (64%).
 More men (70.3%) believed it was needed than women (57.6%).
 Belief in the practice is stronger in the lower income quintiles and considerably weaker in the upper quintiles.

 FGM was banned in Egypt in 2007.
 In 2015 the first conviction for performing FGM took place.

-According to Cairo-based Tadwein Center for Gender Studies, 86% of underprivileged women aged 18 to 35 in Egypt, have been subjected to female genital mutilation (FGM).
-It is only down 1% point from the FGM figures in Egypt's last National Health Survey, in 2014.
-Egypt vowed to end FGM by 2030.